-Neurodegenerative diseases are incurable and debilitating conditions that result in the progressive degeneration or death of nerve cells.
+Neurodegenerative diseases are incurable and debilitating conditions that result in the progressive degeneration and death of nerve cells and their connections.
 They cause movement problems (ataxias), and/or mental malfunctions (dementias).

 This is a collective term for disorders associated with memory, communication and thinking problems which interfere to a significant extent with a person’s daily activities.
 The main disorders are:-